Srixon Z Star versus Srixon Q Star/Q Star Tour

 Frequently Asked Questions [FAQ]

-Who are Srixon?
+Who is Srixon?

 Srixon is one of the biggest golf ball manufacturers in the world.
 They are also manufacturers of a wide range of clubs and other golf equipment.
-Their parent company Sumitomo Rubber industries also owns Cleveland Golf and XXIO brands.
+Their parent company Sumitomo Rubber Industries also owns Cleveland Golf and XXIO brands.

 Does Star Mean Anything?